 Winter Park has the character of a small family resort, but the terrain is varied and huge.
 There are plenty of beginner and intermediate groomers, and more experienced skiers will love skiing the adjacent mountain Mary Jane.
 The village has great food options, shops, and red Radio Flyer wagons everywhere to help families get their gear from point A to B with minimal fuss.
-Named a Ski Magazine top 5 resort for families in 2017, we know you’ll love it!
+Named a Ski Magazine top 5 resort for families in 2017, this is a family ski vacation we know you’ll love!

 Where to stay in Winter Park

 Winter park has a handful of resort hotels either in or very near the village, but families looking to save some money may want to look at staying in nearby Fraser.
 It’s just down the road and also has restaurants, bowling, and a movie theater that your family may enjoy.

 For families looking to stay close to the slopes, Zephyr Mountain Lodge is Winter Park’s only ski-in/ski-out lodging, and is located just steps away from the Zephyr Express Chairlift.
 Rooms here are fully-equipped 1, 2, and 3 bedroom condos, so families will have plenty of room to spread out.
 Heated underground parking, four hot tubs, and complimentary ski storage are great reasons for you to stay here.
 Easy access to the the shops and restaurants in the village makes Winter Park one of the best ski resorts for toddlers as well.